 - Boil the chicken and reserve the broth.

 - Prepare the dough.
-Follow the instructions in the recipe or that for Toretellini by adding eggs.
+Make the traditional dough or follow the instructions in the recipe or that for Toretellini by adding eggs.

 - Roll out a thin phyllo either with a pasta machine or manually.